cositools/cosi-data-challenges/README.md

 **Background Modeling:** <br />
 The DC4 mock dataset includes all of the background components.
 Details of the background models and simulations can be found in the [backgrounds](backgrounds/README.md) directory.
 The individual background files are listed in the [data-products](data-products/README.md) directory.

 A major challenge in DC4 will be handling the backgrounds.
 We have methods to estimate the background for transient, line, and continuum sources.
 Example notebooks for all three cases are provided above.
 We stress that these background estimation algorithms are still early versions, and further development and testing is still needed.
 More details are provided in the respective example tutorials.
-In addition to the background estimation algorithms provided, a major challenge for DC4 is to develop new BG modeling methods/techniques, likely involving a combination of template fitting with other estimation approaches.
+In addition to the background estimation algorithms provided, a major challenge for DC4 is to develop new background modeling methods/techniques, likely involving a combination of template fitting with other estimation approaches.
 This is particularly true for the continuum sources.

 **Data Challenges for the different science topics can be found below (click to expand):**